Skip to main content

 Written by Jimmy Britnell

-Updated over a week ago
+Updated this week

-• Announcements - Send weekly announcements from your pastor or team.
+• Announcements: Send weekly announcements from your pastor or team.
 Something like "Hey guys, this week we've got exciting things coming up..."

-• Devotionals - Maybe you're doing 21 Days of Prayer or a Bible reading plan.
+• Devotionals: Maybe you're doing 21 Days of Prayer or a Bible reading plan.
 Send a short devotional on the daily Scripture.

 Did this answer your question?